Eleven Jones Cave

 Eleven Jones Cave is located by Beargrass Creek in Louisville, Kentucky.
 It is 1600 ft southeast of the corner of Eastern Parkway and Poplar Level Road on the west bank, between Louisville Cemetery and Calvary Cemetery, near St. Xavier High School.
 It is developed in Louisville Limestone 448 feet above sea level.
 A spring discharges water into Beargrass Creek.

-The cave is the best known and best documented in Jefferson County.
-It is popularly said to be named for being used by eleven brothers named Jones; however, some believe it was actually named from early residents Levin Powell and John Jones.
+The cave is the best known and most well documented in Jefferson County.
+It is popularly said to be named for being used by eleven brothers called Jones.
+However, some believe it was actually named from early residents Levin Powell and John Jones.

 The stoopway entrance that is 4.5 ft high and 2.5 ft wide leads to a forty-foot passage into a fairly normal limestone crawlway conduit cave.
 It is the only known habitat for the Louisville cave beetle, which is listed as a candidate for endangered species status.